-April is Stress Awareness Month.
+April marks is Stress Awareness Month.
 Discussed as ‘one of the great public health challenges of our time’ (Stress Management Society) stress is an all too common symptom of modern life and work.
 However, it remains the case that workplaces are, oftentimes, not taking stress and its consequences seriously.

 Chronic stress can negatively impact our mental and physical health - with links to anxiety and depression, as well as heart disease, digestive problems, a weakened immune system and insomnia.

 There are steps we can take, however, to reduce stress – as a workplace and as an individual.
-Stress Awareness Month presents a great opportunity to talk about stress, acknowledge and give voice to your employees’ experiences, as well as to offer some sustainable solutions and coping mechanisms.
+Stress Awareness Month a great opportunity to talk about stress, acknowledge and give voice to your employees’ experiences, as well as to offer some sustainable solutions and coping mechanisms.

 And so, in honour of Stress Awareness Month, we have compiled a list of our services best suited to reduce workplace stress and help create happier, healthier workplaces for everyone.